niccolot/Chirpy/README.md

     * Message: `invalid user`
     * Status code: `403`

-    If the user's JWT is invalid the request is denied
+    If the users JWT is invalid the request is denied

     * Message: `invalid token`
     * Status code: `403`